Unthrottled/theme-randomizer/README.md

 </details>

+**Match OS**

+When the plugin is `Timed` mode you have the option to randomly pick a theme that matches your OS's current setting.
+If left unchecked, the plugin will randomly choose a theme regardless of the OS's setting.
+So you could get a dark theme when your OS is light and vice versa.

 **Random Order**

 Well this puts the randomizer in `Theme Randomizer`.
 This will evenly and randomly distribute all themes, so you don't